azizHakim/azizHakim.github.io/_pages/experience.md

 **Duration:** Jan.
 2023 -

 #### Automatic Test Case Generation
-- Built a multi‑panel visualization tool with Flask and React that converts semi‑structured requirements into structured ones using LLMs.
+ - Automating software test generation, resulting in a 5x reduction in test generation time, leveraging state‑of‑the‑art NLP models and knowledge graphs.
-- Experimented with zero‑shot and few‑shot prompt engineering techniques on Llama2 models to build an unstructured to structured require‑ ments converter
+ - Conducted experiments with zero‑shot and few‑shot prompt engineering techniques on Llama2 models to create an unstructured to structured requirements converter.
-- Automating software test generation to reduce test generation time by 10x using state‑of‑the‑art NLP models and knowledge graphs
+ - Developed a multi‑panel visualization tool utilizing Flask and React to convert semi‑structured requirements into structured formats using Large
+Language Models (LLMs).

 ### **Machine Learning Engineer**
 **Company:** [Reea Digital](https://www.reeadigital.com)